Arvoria/RobaseService/docs/introduction.md

 Unfortunately, DataStores have issues:

-+ You cannot look at the source code directly, meaning you have to trust the documentation;

 + You are limited to 4MB of data per key

 + You can only access top-level keys (`Player.UserId`s) and must define a path to a given point with table notation. (`table.this.that`).